aol/micro-server/readme.md

 Add plugins by adding them to your build file - rerun the app to get new end points, Spring beans and more!

+# Why Microserver?

+Microserver is a plugin engine for building Spring and Spring Boot based microservices.
+Microserver supports pure microservice and micro-monolith development styles.
+The micro-monolith style involves packaging multiple services into a single deployment - offering developers the productivity of microservice development without the operational risk.
+This can help teams adopt a Microservices architecture on projects that are currently monoliths.

+Microserver plugins are orthogonal to Microservices.
+They solve a common problem in Microservice development where by services are broken up and deployed separately but code remains entangled in a monolithic common library.
+By making use of a plugin system that follows the same modular archictectural principals as microservice development, teams can keep cross-service concerns and infrastructure in properly size, coherent and cohesive plugin modules.

 # Tutorial and overview

 [Tutorial](https://github.com/aol/micro-server/wiki/Getting-started-:-Tutorial)